upciti/wakemeops/docs/usage.md

 ### Pin down package versions

-APT lets you select the version you wish to install with the following syntaxe:
+APT lets you select the version you wish to install with the following syntax:

 ```shell
 sudo apt install <package name>=<version>